goldstrike77/ansible-role-linux-nginx/README.md

 - [Contributors](#Contributors)

 ## Overview
 This Ansible role installs NGinx on linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
+NGinx is a web server which can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.

 ## Requirements
 ### Operating systems